danwerner21/ISA_IO/DUALESP/README.md

 -------|-----------|------
 34 |Set Pen Color| OUT-BYTE

-The Set Pen Color sets the brush color to the specified color index on the pallette.
+The Set Pen Color sets the brush color to the specified color index on the palette.

 Input Parameters: 1 byte - Color
 Returns: None